 as an estimate for $\mpp_{\mathcal{U}_0, \mathcal{U}_{L}}$.
 See Algorithm~\ref{Alg_chain} for more details.

+{For choosing $d$ in Algorithm~\ref{Alg_chain}, in practice we can first examine the eigenvalues of $\{\mathbf{A}^{(i)}\}$ to select the individual $\{d_i\}$, and then set $d = \max_i d_i$ to ensure that it captures all relevant signal components.
+One widely-used approach for selecting an individual $d_i$ is to inspect the scree plot for $\ma^{(i)}$ and identify a ``elbow" separating the signal eigenvalues from the noise eigenvalues.
+An example of this approach is the automated dimensionality selection procedure in \cite{zhu2006automatic} which maximizes a profile likelihood function.
+Other examples include residual subsampling \citep{han2019universal}, eigenvalue ratio tests \citep{ahn2013eigenvalue}, and inference based on empirical eigenvalue distributions \citep{onatski2010determining}.}

-Compared to BONMI in \cite{zhou2021multi}, which handles only two submatrices, our proposed CMMI can combine all \textit{connected} submatrices, where two submatrices $\mpp^{(i)}$ and $\mpp^{(j)}$ are said to be connected if there exists a path of overlapping submatrices between them.
+Compared to BONMI in \cite{zhou2021multi}, which handles only two {\em overlapping} submatrices at a time, our proposed CMMI can actually combine all \textit{connected} submatrices, where two submatrices $\mpp^{(i)}$ and $\mpp^{(j)}$ are said to be connected if there exists a path of overlapping submatrices between them.
 Indeed, for the example in Figure~\ref{fig:K=L}, BONMI can only recover the entries associated with pairs of overlapping submatrices, namely \(\mpp_{\mathcal{U}_{0},\mathcal{U}_{1}}, \mpp_{\mathcal{U}_{1},\mathcal{U}_{2}}, \dots, \mpp_{\mathcal{U}_{L-1},\mathcal{U}_{L}}\), while CMMI can recover the whole matrix $\mpp$.
 In general, BONMI only recovers $O(1/L)$ fraction of the entries recoverable by CMMI.
 Moreover, our theoretical results indicate that increasing $L$ has a minimal effect on the estimation error of CMMI (see Theorem~\ref{thm:R(i0,...,iL)}), and simulations and real data experiments in Sections~\ref{sec:simu} and \ref{sec:real} show that accurate recovery is possible even when $L = 20$.
-Our theoretical results also show that CMMI requires only minimal overlap between $\mathcal{U}_{i-1}$ and $\mathcal{U}_i$, e.g., $|\mathcal{U}_{i-1} \cap \mathcal{U}_i|$ can be as small as $d$, the embedding dimension of $\{\hat{\mx}^{(i)}\}$; see Remark~\ref{rem:example1_setting} and Section~\ref{sec:simu limit overlap} for further discussion and experimental results.
+Our theoretical results also show that CMMI requires only minimal overlap between $\mathcal{U}_{i-1}$ and $\mathcal{U}_i$, e.g., $|\mathcal{U}_{i-1} \cap \mathcal{U}_i|$ can be as small as $d$, the embedding dimension of $\{\hat{\mx}^{(i)}\}$; see Remark~\ref{rem:example1_setting} for further discussion, and Section~\ref{sec:simu limit overlap} of the supplementary material for corresponding experimental results.